srlasher/pdstools/Home.md

 Refer to the `Example_ADM_Analysis.ipynb` file for a thorough example on how to use these two classes.

 ## To analyze IH data

 Use `IHanalysis.py` to get insight into Interaction History (IH) data.
 This python file contains various methods each one providing certain visibility into the data.
 Simply import the IH data as a pandas dataframe into the jupyter file, then use various methods.
 An example is provided: `Example_IH_Analysis.ipynb`

+## Reference and documentation
+A reference to the functions available in the Python package is also available here: [Function Reference](https://pegasystems.github.io/cdh-datascientist-tools/Python/autoapi/index.html).